-- While holding the stems under water in a sink or under running water, cut about one inch off each stem with a sharp knife or shears.
-DO NOT let the newly cut end dry off before transferring it back to your arrangement or other container.
+- While holding the stems underwater in a sink or under running water, cut about one inch off each stem with a sharp knife or shears.
+DO NOT let the newly cut end dry off before transferring it back to your arrangement or another container.

 - Water to which a good floral preservative has been added is the best solution in which to arrange fresh cut tulips.
 Using it as recommended will provide additional days of vase life.
 Avoid using water from a water softener.

 - Immediately after the stems are cut, place your flowers in a clean, deep vase of warm preservative solution (about 100 degrees F).
 If possible leave them in a cool dark room or refrigerator to ‘condition’ for 2 or 3 hours after arranging.